sandordargo/sandordargo.github.io/_posts/2021-2-20-what-does-this-button-do-bruce-dickinson.md

 title: "What Does This Button Do?: An Autobiography by Bruce Dickinson"
 date: 2021-2-20
 category: books
-tags: [books, watercooler, rocknroll, personalgrowth]
+tags: [books, watercooler, rocknroll, self-improvement]
 excerpt_separator: <!--more-->
 ---
 What a great title, what a good way to live a meaningful life!
 Ask questions and be curious all the time!